wondercrazy15/lightshot-print-screen-linux-handler/README.md

-# Lightshot Print Screen key linux handler
+# Lightshot Print Screen key Linux handler

 This is a standard POSIX shell script, it will most likely work on any distribution.